How to wait for elements in Python Selenium WebDriver

 from selenium import webdriver from selenium.webdriver.common.action_chains import ActionChains from selenium.webdriver.common.by import By from selenium.webdriver.support.ui import WebDriverWait from selenium.webdriver.support import expected_conditions as ec driver = webdriver.Chrome() driver.get("http://url") driver.maximize_window() # wait for element to appear, then hover it wait = WebDriverWait(driver, 10) men_menu = wait.until(ec.visibility_of_element_located((By.XPATH, "//a[@data-tracking-id='men']"))) ActionChains(driver).move_to_element(men_menu).perform() # wait for Fastrack menu item to appear, then click it fastrack = WebDriverWait(driver, 10).until(ec.visibility_of_element_located((By.XPATH, "//a[@data-tracking-id='0_Fastrack']"))); fastrack.click()

 This waits up to 10 seconds before throwing a TimeoutException unless it finds the element to return within 10 seconds.
-WebDriverWait by default calls the ExpectedCondition every 500 milliseconds until it returns successfully.
+WebDriverWait by default calls the ExpectedCondition every 500 milliseconds, which is called poll frequency, until it returns successfully.
 A successful return is for ExpectedCondition type is Boolean return true or not null return value for all other ExpectedCondition types.

 The expected_conditions module contains a set of predefined conditions to use with WebDriverWait.